 Join this dedicated group of volunteers and help manage invasive plant species in Stanley Park.
+SPES has special permission from the Vancouver Park Board to do this work, and submit annual work plans.
 You will learn about local ecology and conservation issues, take part in hands-on invasive species removal and make an important contribution to habitat conservation and restoration in Stanley Park.
 Opportunities to develop leadership skills are also available as part of this program.

 DIRT sessions run every Monday, Wednesday and Friday, 10am – 1pm.
 Volunteers are welcome to join us three days a week or as often as available.